openshwprojects/obkSimulator/README.md

 - Key 1 is Use Tool, which allows you to press buttons, move sliders
 - Key 2 is Move Tool, which allows you to move objects
 - Key 3 is Wire Tool, which allows you to draw wires.
 Press LMB to draw, and press RMB to change draw mode
-- Key 4 is Delete Tool,
+- Key 4 is Delete Tool, which allows you to delete objects, labels and wires
 - Key 5 is Copy Tool,
 - Key 6 is Info Tool
 - Key 7 is Text Tool, which allows you to print text on simulator sketch